ghenry22/cordova-plugin-chromecastios/README.md

 Every event returns an event object which will have:

-event.eventType = to differentiate different event sources
+event.eventType: to differentiate different event actions, included with all events

 event.statusEvent: included with media status events, contains media status at time of the event